sterlingbaldwin/acme_processflow/doc/quick_start_guide.md

         timeseries = 10
         # this will run amwg only at 5
         amwg = 5
-        # this will turn off the coupled diag
+        # this will turn off the coupled diags
-        coupled_diag =
+        coupled_diags =

 ```